 • It wasn't the type of day that Phil Mickelson wanted, but a birdie on his final hole, his only birdie of the day, put Mickelson in the final group with Horschel as the only two men in red figures.

 • His score isn't the only headline that involves Tiger.
 Woods, who has winced a few times after golf shots, seems to have injured himself in the rough at Merion.
-He isn't saying much about it, but he has definitely grabbed his left arm and elbow a few times and continues to play through the pain.
+He isn't saying much about it, but he has definitely grabbed his left arm and elbow a few times but continues to play through the pain.
 It will definitely be something to monitor over the next 36 holes as the rough at the U.S. Open is only going to get thicker and denser.

 On Friday Horschel kept the dream season going with a round of 3-under 67, the only person in the clubhouse in red figures.
 Horschel hit all 18 greens in regulation on Friday and looks as confident as anyone on the grounds at Merion.
 Horschel now sits at 1-under for the week.